myrqyry/Gemini-DRUM-PAL/README.md

     -   `toys/`: The main components for each toy.
     -   `types/`: TypeScript type definitions.
     -   `utils/`: Utility functions.
--   `netlify/`: Contains the Netlify serverless functions.
+-   `server/`: Contains a local Express development backend used for `/api/*` endpoints.

 ## Contributing